AI agents removed the friction from writing telemetry

 As a platform engineer, I have spent hours researching whether we should migrate from one build tool to another, reading through changelogs to understand if a dependency update will break anything, and manually testing configuration changes.

-One of the core facets of my job is driving migrations across the codebase.
+A big part of my job is driving migrations across the codebase.
 Before Claude Code, it was difficult to estimate the size of a migration.
-Trying the migration and seeing what kinds of obstacles I ran into was the only way to evaluate whether I had the bandwidth to take it on.
-I had this experience when I turned on strict mode for our codebase –– I had no way to know how long the migration would take or how many obstacles I would run into.
+Trying it and seeing what kinds of obstacles I ran into was the only way to evaluate whether I had the bandwidth to take it on.
+I had this experience when I turned on strict mode for our codebase — I had no way to know how long the migration would take or how many obstacles I would run into.

 I also spend time testing infrastructure changes.
 When I modify CI configuration, I need to validate that it works.
 That means creating test branches, opening PRs, watching builds, and cleaning up afterward.
 For one config tweak, I might open 2-3 test PRs.